Saraswati121/Uboric/README.md

 ## Steps to navigate the website:
 <!-- <hr> -->
-- On the Landing Page navbar right side , user can click on the Sign In or Create an Account
+- On the Landing Page navbar right side , user can click on the Sign In or Create an Account and Cart logo
 - Once the user has logged in, they are taken back to the Landing Page.
-- On the top nav-bar, the user can navigate to the following categories: platform, to open the platform page
+- On the top nav-bar, the user can navigate to the following categories: mens womens footware and seller
-- On the platform dropdown
+- On the Mens/Womens
-  - On clicking on platform 'Quick View' all content.
+  - On clicking on Mens 'Quick View' all content.
 Clicking on any content , the user will be shown the details of the submaenu along with the option .
-- On the Product dropdown
+- On the Footware Catagory
-  - On clicking on Product 'Quick View'  content skills & flow.
+  - On clicking on Footware 'Quick View'  content skills & flow.
 Clicking on any content , the user will be shown the details of the submaenu along with the option.
-- On the Rsources dropdown
+- On the Became a seller
-  - On clicking on Resources 'Quick View'  all content.
-Clicking on any content , the user will be shown the details of the submaenu along with the option.
+  - On clicking on "Become a seller" 'Quick View'   a form after fillinfg the form and qulify criteria you will became a seller.
-- On the for Idividual
+- On the Add to cart Logo
-  - On clicking on 'for individual' shown all content in a single page all about individual colaberation
+  - On clicking on  Logo you redirected to cart page and you can manage your cart Item inside the cart by simly provide button.
-- On try for free
+- On Sign in /Sign up
-  - The user can get trial for some day after filling terms&condition of company.
+  - The user can get sign in if they have own acccount otherwise use can make his own account by simply fill form in sign Up parts of the page
   ## screenshorts
   #### these are some screenshort for overview website
   -  platform where mens category available